County Cork: Irish language

-County Cork has two Gaeltacht areas where the Irish language is the primary medium of everyday speech.
+County Cork has two Gaeltacht areas in which the Irish language is the primary medium of everyday speech.
 These are Múscraí (Muskerry) in the north of the county, especially the villages of Cill Na Martra (Kilnamartyra), Baile Bhúirne (Ballyvourney), Cúil Aodha (Coolea), Béal Átha an Ghaorthaidh (Ballingeary), and Oileán Chléire (Cape Clear Island).

 There are 14,829 Irish language speakers in County Cork, with 3,660 native speakers in the Cork Gaeltacht.
-In addition, in 2011 there were 6,273 pupils attending the 21 Gaelscoileanna and six Gaelcholáistí all across the county.
-According to the Irish Census 2006, there are 4,896 people in the county who identify themselves as being daily Irish speakers outside of the education system.
-Ballingeary is a centre for Irish language tuition, with a summer school, Coláiste na Mumhan, or the College of Munster.
+In 2011, there were 6,273 pupils attending the 21 Gaelscoileanna and six Gaelcholáistí all across the county.
+In 2006, there were 4,896 people in the county who identified as daily Irish speakers outside of the education system.
+The village of Ballingeary is a centre for Irish language tuition, with a summer school, Coláiste na Mumhan, or the College of Munster.

 Anthem

 The song "The Banks of My Own Lovely Lee" is traditionally associated with the county.
 It is sometimes heard at GAA and other sports fixtures involving the county.